analytics & research

 Calculate ROI out of consideration for CLV.

-The result of the stage: actual information about ROI of each advertising channel.
+The result of the stage: actual information about the ROI of each advertising channel.

 Analyze competition by channels